Registered Nurse Baccalaureate to Master's Program

 1. Utilize clinical judgment when integrating established and evolving knowledge from nursing; liberal arts; natural and social sciences; and other related disciplines in the formation of innovative nursing practice.
 (Domain 1)

-3. Communicate with the community, industry, academia, health care, policy makers and other stakeholders to promote equitable population health outcomes, improve disease management and prevention.
+3. Communicate with the community, industry, academia, healthcare, policymakers, and other stakeholders to promote equitable population health outcomes, and improve disease management and prevention.
 (Domain 3)

-5. Apply established and emerging principles of improvement science and safety to enhance individual practice and system effectiveness to provide high quality health care and minimize risk of harm to patients.
+5. Apply established and emerging principles of improvement science and safety to enhance individual practice and system effectiveness to provide high-quality healthcare and minimize the risk of harm to patients.
 (Domain 5)

 6. Demonstrate intentional and effective collaboration across professions and with care team members, patients, families, communities, and stakeholders, fostering mutual respect and shared decision-making to optimize care, enhance the healthcare experience, and strengthen outcomes.
 (Domain 6)